slimtoolkit/slim/README.md

 ### PHASE 3 (ACTIVE)

 * Do a better job with links [DONE] The test image is now even smaller (was: 40MB, now: 14.22MB)
-* Make sure it works with other images.
+* Make sure it works with other images [WIP, now: node,python,ruby,java].
+* Refactor the time-based container monitoring phase.
+* Automated interaction with the target container (requires app code analysis).
+* Auto-generate AppArmor profiles [WIP].
+* Auto-generate Seccomp filters.
 * Split "monitor" from "launcher" (as it's supposed to work :-))
 * Add scripting language dependency discovery to the "scanner" app.
 * Support additional command line parameters to specify CMD, VOLUME, ENV info.